Saban39/Capstone-Project-3-Complete-CI-CD-with-Terraform/README.md

-## Capstone Project 2: Automate Kubernetes Deployment
+## Capstone Project 3: Complete CI/CD with Terraform

 ### What did I build?
 In this project, I built a **fully automated CI/CD pipeline** using **Jenkins**, **Terraform**, and **Helm**.